 As Caño Island have got the status of Biological Reserve, diving in the place is regulated, and the regulation allows only a maximum of 10 divers in five places open to the public.

-With Costa Rica Dive and Surf you will be able to get to know this unique and wonderful paradise.
+With Costa Rica Dive and Surf you will be able to get to know this unique and wonderful island.

 Through the declaration as a Biological Reserve to Caño Island, what we are trying to do is protect the wealth and the different types of marine reefs.